timcallaghan/reason-remote-komplete-kontrol/Docs/Komplete Kontrol MCU.md

 ## Background

-By default Propellerhead's Reason 10 does not support transport control when a Native Instruments Komplete Kontrol keyboard is connected.
-This means that pressing the hardware button on the physical keyboard for things like Play/Rec/Stop/Loop doesn't change the corresponding state in Reason 10.
+By default Propellerhead's Reason 10+ does not support transport control when a Native Instruments Komplete Kontrol mk2 keyboard is connected.
+This means that pressing the hardware button on the physical keyboard for things like Play/Rec/Stop/Loop doesn't change the corresponding state in Reason.

 In June 2019 Native Instruments updated their S-Series Mk2, A-Series, and M32 keyboards to support basic MCU functionality via a firmware patch associated with Komplete Kontrol software release v2.1.3.
 The included MCU functionality allows some of Reason's transport controls to be controlled from the hardware keyboard buttons.
 Currently the MCU functionality is limited to sending MIDI signals for: